maliMirkec/personal-website/site/404/index.md

 ---
-layout: index
+layout: default
 title: Page not found - Error 404
 description: This is a terrible situation.
 That means there is no content on this link.
 permalink: 404.html
 noindex: true
-type: page
+type: default
+subtype: 404
 sections:
-  - type: hero-alpha
+  - type: hero
     title: This is a terrible situation.
-    desc: >-
-      It is usually known as an error 404 situation.
+    text: It is usually known as an error 404 situation.

-      That means there is no content on this link.
+    text2: That means there is no content on this link.
     cta:
       href: /
       title: Go home
+      modifiers:
+        - small
+  - type: article-list
+    title: Latest blog posts
+    filter: my-articles
+    sorter: date
+    limit: 6
+    cta:
+      href: /articles/
+      title: All articles
+      modifiers:
+        - small
-  - type: banner-alpha
+  - type: banner
-    banner: consultation
+    banner: consultation2
-    animate: true
 ---